Macon County Assault and Battery Lawyer.

 Battery means an intentional act causing harmful or offensive contact with the “person” of another.
 The classic example of a battery occurs when a person gets into a fight with another.

 A battery is often classified as a misdemeanor, although serious physical harm to another can result in a felony.
 No matter the classification, a conviction can result in severe consequences.

 Unlike battery, an assault charge does not require that any contact be made between the suspect and the alleged victim.
 Instead, assault charges arise when the defendant has placed the victim in reasonable apprehension of immediate battery.

 Domestic battery is a more severe charge than assault and battery.
 A domestic battery charge means that you are accused of causing bodily harm to a family or household member or that you made physical contact with that person that was of an insulting or provoking nature.

 Need a criminal attorney for an assault and battery case?
 Contact BRE Law.

-If you are charged with assault and battery, you need an experienced criminal attorney on your side.
-Former Macon County Prosecutor turned criminal defense attorney Nrupa Patel understands what it takes to defend your rights.
-Contact us for a free consultation.
+If you are charged with assault and battery, you need an experienced criminal defense attorney on your side.
+Former Prosecutors turned criminal defense attorneys Nrupa Patel and Andrew Wessler understand what it takes to defend your rights.
+Contact us for a case evaluation.

 The BRE Law Criminal Law Blog